-And, honestly, this isn't surprising.
-If you have an online presence for your business, your website serves as a key place that consumers will go to when researching your brand.
-And, there, they might find company information, marketing content, and other resources that nurture them into becoming a lead or buying your product.
+There, they might find company information, marketing content, and other resources that nurture them into becoming a lead or buying your product.
 On the marketing end, your site can also be a tool that can help you drive search result and social media awareness when it is optimized and shared around the web.

 Although managing a website is consistently a challenge to marketers, it seems to be growing less threatening.
 While website management was the third-biggest challenge facing marketers in 2021, it didn't even make the Top Five Challenge list for 2022.

 Chances are, your website's performance is high on your list of priorities — particularly since website speed and performance plays a major role in your website's SEO ranking.
 It's an asset that works around the clock to draw in visitors, convert them, and help you hit your goals.

 Issues with website management include a variety of different factors, from writing and optimizing the content to designing beautiful webpages.
 Here are a few things marketers can do to deal with this challenge.

 First, try HubSpot's free website grader to determine how your website stacks up on key metrics including SEO, mobile, and security performance — and how you can improve it.